KennethTrecy/chearmyp_reference/syntax_overview.md

 	```

 5. *Othertongue*.
 These nodes contain a different language from the rest of the document.
 Their
 	syntax is  similar to *comments*.
 Due to the variety of languages, there are concepts also, that
 	have no direct translation to the current concept.
 However, *othertongues* must be contained to a
 	*complex*.
 	- *Line* othertongue.
-These othertoungues are similar to *line* comments.
+These othertongues are similar to *line* comments.
 Their containment must
 		be expressed by indention using tab(s) or in one line after the *complex*.
 		```
 		numbers